TheImagingSource/ic4-examples/python/README.md

 ***Warning:*** Be careful when cloning/extracting to a directory with a long path name; many tools are still limited by Windows' legacy 260-character path length limit and can raise obscure error messages in case a file path exceeds it.

-## Prerequisites for Bulding and Testing the Example Programs
+## Prerequisites for Building and Testing the Example Programs

 All examples assume you have access to an industrial camera from [The Imaging Source](https://www.theimagingsource.com).